kaaproject/kaa/Getting-started/index.md

 ### Networking

 By default, Kaa Sandbox components are accessible from a host machine only.
-But if you want to share Kaa Sandbox in the local network you need to reconfigure the network interface for this virtual machine in [Bridge mode](https://www.virtualbox.org/manual/ch06.html#network_bridged).
+If you want to share Kaa Sandbox in the local network, you need to reconfigure the network interface for the virtual machine in [Bridge mode](https://www.virtualbox.org/manual/ch06.html#network_bridged).
-Once the virtual box is available to devices on your local/test network, you need to change Sandbox host/IP on [web UI](#kaa-sandbox-web-ui) or execute the script on Sandbox.
+Once the virtual box is available to devices on your network, you need to change Sandbox host name/IP on [web UI](#kaa-sandbox-web-ui) or execute the script on Sandbox.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Sandbox-web-ui">Sandbox web UI</a></li>